View looking across some colourful flora to a lagoon on a sunny day at the Curonian Spit in Lithuania

 With big sandy dunes, thick green forests and an abundance of unique examples of nature, it’s an unusual place that I was keen to visit on our Baltic road trip.

-Getting To The Curonian Spit
+Getting There - Walking Across The Curonian Spit In Lithuania

 We took a passenger boat from Dreverna on mainland Lithuania to Juodkrantė which is roughly a third of the way south along The Spit.
 It was a popular route and the busy little boat smoothly traversed the waters getting us there in around half an hour.